scopplestone/testing/docs/documentation/developerguide/reggie.md

 Different tests are executed on check-in, during nightly or weekly testing.
 These tests are defined in the file *.gitlab-ci.yml* that is located in the top level repository directory of PICLas.
-In this file, various tests are defined, which are found under *regressioncheck/checks* and a summary of the different tests is given under https://github.com/piclas-framework/piclas/blob/master/REGGIE.md
+In this file, various tests are defined, which are found under *regressioncheck* and a summary of the different tests is given under https://github.com/piclas-framework/piclas/blob/master/REGGIE.md

 The automatic execution by *gitlab-runners* can be performed on any machine that is connected to the